 Light travels and long way at night especially in the country so do use lighting selectively.
 Darkness can also be used to great effect to conceal any less attractive areas.
 A big don’t is to avoid security lights which are glary and will wash the space with too much harsh light.

 A lantern either side of the door creates a welcoming effect or add a hanging lantern if there is a porch.
-Whichever solution, these lighting elements are best dimmed and combined with some other concealed architectural lighting features such as 1w Lucca uplights to the door surrounds or lighting of steps.
+Whichever solution, these lighting elements are best dimmed and combined with some other concealed architectural lighting features such as Lucca 40 uplights to the door surrounds or Cazallas to skim light over steps.